amdev9/dapp-browser/docs/README.md

 Emitted when the user quits the application.

-# array.dapp.subscribe
+# dappio.dapp.subscribe
-The `array.dapp.subscribe` function lets you subscribe to specific events your dapp depends on.
+The `dappio.dapp.subscribe` function lets you subscribe to specific events your dapp depends on.
 Every component class uses `dapp.subscribe` with a certain subscription type.

 ```
-array.dapp.subscribe(type [, options] [, callback]);
+dappio.dapp.subscribe(type [, options] [, callback]);
 ```
 Parameters
 ----------